Karen Spilka’s sudden conversion is being taken with grain of salt

 The deadline is fast approaching for pot dispensary licenses.
 Mass Live has the story.

-With the deadline fast approaching to submit applications for marijuana dispensaries, some non-profit organizations are reaching deep into their pockets.
+With the deadline fast approaching to submit applications for marijuana dispensaries to sell items similar to the thc edibles online that are currently pursued by many in the region, some non-profit organizations are reaching deep into their pockets.

 A state law approved by Massachusetts voters in a ballot question last year calls for at least one, and no more than five, medical marijuana dispensaries in each of the state’s 16 counties.
-The deadline to apply for a phase one application is 3 p.m.
+The state is following in the footsteps of Florida where patients can already visit https://fldispensaries.com/ in order to find the medicinal marijuana they require.
+Moreover, the deadline to apply for a phase one application is 3 p.m.
 Thursday.
+This is a very exciting time to be in the medicinal marijuana industry and it is an absolute delight to see Massachusetts play a part.

 Applicants must submit a $1,500 nonrefundable fee for the first phase and demonstrate they have $500,000 in liquid capital.